Cheltenham Festival Beginner's Guide

 Cheltenham Festival Course

-The Cheltenham Festival of 2019 will be split in two: days one and two will be run on the Old Course, days three and four on the New Course.
+The Cheltenham Festival will be split in two: days one and two will be run on the Old Course, days three and four on the New Course.
 The two courses are both left-handed and essentially stiff in nature, but there are subtle differences that can prove crucial.
 The Old Course, used for the Champion Hurdle and Queen Mother Champion Chase, has a slightly shorter run-in and puts the emphasis somewhat more on speed.
 The New Course, which hosts the longer Stayers' Hurdle and Cheltenham Gold Cup, puts extra emphasis on a horse’s stamina, which can lead to everything changing as the field climbs the fabled Cheltenham hill.

 Travelling to the Cheltenham Festival